vineetsahu87/share-cost/README.md

 - Making the host and port for MongoDB Configrable instead of hard coding in the file.
 - Error Handling - Improvement in the error handling can be done.
 - JavaDoc - Improvement in the javadoc for all the classes.
 JavaDoc for the main classes is completed.
+- Service & DAO refactoring - The logic from the DAO layer needs to be moved to the Service to make sure DAO is just pulling the data from the DB and nothing else.

 ## Future Enhacements
-- API documentation using Swagger for easy of communication with the stakeholder.
+- **Swagger Documentation** -API documentation using Swagger for easy of communication with the stakeholder.
 Ideally the YAML file should be created before the development is started but due to time crunch had to skip this step.
+- **Versioning** - API versioning needs to be done which can help us maintain the API better.
+For that the version needs to be incorporated in the URI.
-- OAuth needs to be implemented for the project.
+- **OAuth** - OAuth needs to be implemented for the project.
 Current it does not have any authentication.
+- **User Registration** - Provide UI pages and services for user registration.
-- An UI which can help the user visualize the expenses in a real time for any event.
+- **Webpage** - An UI which can help the user visualize the expenses in a real time for any event.
+It can be done in Angular JS or React which provide rich functionalities.
-- An Mobile APP which can help the user add, view, update the expenses for an event on the go.
+- **Mobile Application** - An Mobile APP which can help the user add, view, update the expenses for an event on the go.
-- Implement inmemory caching to further improve the performance of the system.
+- **Performance Scaling** - Implement inmemory caching to further improve the performance of the system.
 In Memory database such as **REDIS** can help improve the performance of our queries.
+- **Horizontal Scaling** - Would require to host the web services in multiple servers.
+A Load Balancer needs to be added in front of the server to distribute the load among the servers running web services
+- **DDOS Attach prevention** - Implement hand shake for Client to Load Balancer once completed the request would be send to the web server.
+- **DB Replication** - The DB needs to be replicated in multiple machines so that we do not have single point of failure.